 At the end of the Household component of the survey, the HIH is asked if they would be willing to have the follow-up component 'Physical Survey' of the dwelling arranged.
 Such surveys are conducted by professional surveyors through a visual inspection of the dwelling.
 The surveyor will assess the condition, design and energy efficiency of the home, with much of their time spent surveying the outside, but they will ask to see all the rooms inside.
-Results from the Physical Survey will be reported on separately later in the year as the SHCS Key Findings Reports14.
+Results from the Physical Survey are reported on separately, for the 2017 data please see the latest SHCS Key Findings Report13.